Verbindungsbahn (Stuttgart): Stations

 At the station Hauptbahnhof (tief), the tracks were originally labelled as Track 1 and 2, but were later changed to Track 101 and 102, which eliminated the possibility of mistaking these tracks with the main line tracks aboveground.
 In all other stations, tracks are labeled as Track 1 and 2.
-The stations from Hauptbahnhof to Schwabstrasse feature island platforms, and the station at Universität has two outer platforms.
+The stations from Hauptbahnhof to Schwabstrasse feature island platforms, and the station at Universität has two side platforms.
 The stations at Hauptbahnhof, Stadtmitte, and Schwabstrasse are staffed by station supervisors around the clock, while the stations at Feuersee and Universität do not, or no longer, have personnel present at any time.

-All stations except for Feuersee are level, and Feuersee features a grade of 20 promille.
+All stations except for Feuersee, which features a grade of 20 ‰, are level.
 The station at Schwabstrasse features the longest escalator in the S-Bahn system, with a length of 37 metres.

 Scheduled expansion

 As part of the project Stuttgart 21, the S-Bahn tracks between Hauptbahnhof and Bad Cannstatt are scheduled to be renewed and expanded.
 This would mean the following: